 North Carolina Says It Is Suing 8 E-Cigarette Companies

-North Carolina is suing e-cigarette companies that it accuses of selling products to children, amid a major increase in U.S. teens getting hooked on vaping.
+North Carolina is suing electronic cigarette companies that it accuses of selling products to children, amid a major increase in U.S. teens getting hooked on vaping.

 The state's attorney general, Josh Stein, announced Tuesday that his office will be filing lawsuits in state court against eight companies that sell vaping products.
 His office is accusing these companies of "aggressively targeting children and do not require appropriate age verification when selling these dangerous and addictive products."